geudde/attic-chest/pages/13.reference/01.porden/docs.md

 224 STROMBOLI. book v

-" Heaven's vengeance has destroy 'd the guilty fair, ^
+Heaven's vengeance has destroy 'd the guilty fair, ^

-" And let our voices rise in earnest prayer, ^
+And let our voices rise in earnest prayer, ^

-" Lest we the horrors of her doom should share."
-J
+Lest we the horrors of her doom should share.J

-" No!" said a youth, " be prayers and praises given
+No!said a youth, be prayers and praises given

-" As to a saint that leaves her throne in heaven!
+As to a saint that leaves her throne in heaven!

-" Last night, when all around was still and mute,
+Last night, when all around was still and mute,

-" As at Lavinia's bower I wak'd my lute,
+As at Lavinia's bower I wak'd my lute,

-" In the dark sky I saw a floating cloud, 43C
+In the dark sky I saw a floating cloud, 43C

-" Where still the evening's crimson lustre glow'd,
+Where still the evening's crimson lustre glow'd,

-" It sunk to earth, and seem'd to melt in air,
+It sunk to earth, and seem'd to melt in air,

-" When in its place I saw a damsel fair;
+When in its place I saw a damsel fair;

-" Round her dark locks a silver glory play'd,
+Round her dark locks a silver glory play'd,

-" As thro' the night's increasing gloom she stray 'd:
+As thro' the night's increasing gloom she stray 'd:

-" Perchance St. Catharine left her spouse, to tame*
+Perchance St. Catharine left her spouse, to tame*

-" The demon sprites that vex this land of flame."
+The demon sprites that vex this land of flame."

 Each listener's looks increasing dread display; )

-" Enough," Alonzo thought, and turn'd away, \
+Enough,Alonzo thought, and turn'd away, \

 Nor heeds the strife of vestal, saint, or fay.
 440J